Dai4979/apps/README.md

 # apps
-To show web applications for job-hunting
+To show applications for job-hunting